 For serious display, use jit.window.
+This opens a display window outside of the patch.
 You should give all jit.windows names, because the name is displayed in the title bar, and if you don't specify, jitter will call it something like u87800059.
 To position a jit.window use the @rect attribute to start out and the rect command to resize the window.
 You can change its position with the position message, specifying the top left corner.